 The speed of your website not only matters to search engines but also to users.
 In fact, more than 80 percent of users expect a website to load in two seconds or less — if the website takes longer, they’ll likely leave, which increases your bounce rate.

 That’s why our free SEO checker tests the speed of your page.
-When we assess your page’s speed, we also look at its size, which we measure in kilobytes.

 Next, our SEO analyzer tool checks your URL.
 In this step, our tool looks at the following factors:

 - Keyword: When you set the keyword of a page, it’s helpful to include the primary keyword in your URL.
 It helps improve the SEO strategy of your page, which can lead to a better ranking in search results.

 - Underscores: When creating a page URL, it’s a common mistake to separate words with underscores, versus hyphens.
 That’s why our SEO checker looks for underscores.
 If it finds any, it’ll notify you in your free SEO report.

 - Top-Level Domain (TLD): When registering your domain name, it’s critical that you choose a top-level domain — “.com” is one example.
 If you’re a non-profit or government organization, however, you may register “.gov” or “.org.”

 Based on these factors, our SEO analyzer will determine if your page is SEO-friendly.